Charbel-11/Exchange-Rate-Tracker/backend/README.md

 2. Run your flask application as mentioned in the Setup section above.
 3. Using any browser, go to http://localhost:5000/apidocs/

-You should something like this :
+You should see something like this :

 ![alt text](https://github.com/OmarKhodr/exchange-rate/blob/main/backend/Documentation.PNG?raw=true)